-A VPN is useful for increasing your privacy, security, and freedom on the internet, but have you ever wondered how many types of VPN are there?
-Take a look at the different types of VPN to decide which one best suits your needs.
+A VPN is useful for increasing your privacy, security, and freedom on the internet, but have you ever wondered how many types of VPN there are?
+These tools come in various different shapes, which is why it can be overwhelming to decide which type best suits your needs.

 Remote Access VPNs are the most popular type of VPN these days.
 Basically, these connect users to a remote server located in another country.
 Most commercial VPN services out there are built upon this foundation!
 They allow you to browse the internet using their own network, encrypting the data you send and receive in the process.

 As a result, you can use the Internet with complete privacy, gain access to websites and content otherwise restricted in your region, and safeguard your data from prying eyes on public and private networks.
 This type of VPN is ideal when it comes to personal use, and might be unsuitable for corporate purposes.

 2- Site-to-Site VPN

 Site-to-site VPNs function differently; they allow companies with offices in multiple fixed locations to create secure connections between each other over the internet.
 Here’s an example for your better understanding: you’re working out of the San Francisco branch of a large corporation and want to collaborate with employees from the Toronto branch.

 Using a site-to-site VPN, sharing information and resources with one another becomes possible.
 This type of VPN is suitable for large-scale business environments which require private communications between offices around the world.
 However, they’re impossible to implement without specialized equipment.
 Site-to-site VPNs can be further divided into two types:

 A company that has multiple remote locations can quickly and securely communicate with each other by creating an intranet VPN.
 This connects each local area network (LAN) to a single wide area network (WAN).

 A company that has business ties with other companies can create an extranet VPN to connect each other’s LANs.
 This enables all parties to work together in a shared network environment while restricting access to their respective intranets.